Caitlin Lambert & Children’s Legal Defense Center (CLDG)

 The goal was both immediate and long-term — secure fairer outcomes for individual clients while developing the gender-responsive legal strategies, internal expertise, and documented evidence needed to make this work sustainable.

 The need was far greater than anyone anticipated.
-Between January and April 2026, CLDC provided legal assistance not to 10–15 girls, but to 41 — ranging in age from 13 to 18.
+Over the full six-month grant period, CLDC provided legal assistance not to 10–15 girls, but to 46 — ranging in age from 12 to 18.
 Cases included affray, theft, property damage, defamation, and trading in drugs or alcohol.
-One case alone involved 21 girls detained following a fight at school.
+One case alone involved 21 schoolgirls detained following a fight at school.

 Because lawyers cannot access detention facilities directly, CLDC's lawyer met clients in court holding cells, conducting interviews, assessing cases, and beginning representation from the moment girls were brought before the court.
 From there, the team pursued every available avenue: bail applications, challenges to insufficient evidence, and — in many cases — facilitated customary agreements between defendants and alleged victims, which were then presented to the court as evidence that harm had been addressed.

 Throughout, CLDC applied a deliberate gender-responsive lens.
-In cases involving girls charged with trading in alcohol or drugs, for example, the team presented the broader socioeconomic context, particularly girls' limited access to the formal economy, as a mitigating factor.
+In cases involving girls charged with trading in alcohol or drugs, for example, the team presented the broader socioeconomic context — particularly girls' limited access to the formal economy and education — as a mitigating factor.
 The goal was not only to influence individual sentencing outcomes, but to shift how justice actors understand and respond to cases involving girls.

 The Results

-Of the 41 girls and young women represented:
+Of the 46 girls and young women represented over the full grant period:

 Beyond the numbers, this work is contributing to a measurable shift in how Somaliland's courts approach cases involving girls — one argument, one case, one precedent at a time.